 - The trial version of CA did not allow me to exclude the Sage data folder so this was probably not a fair test.

-So our overall winner with good results on both Network and Local data was F-Prot.
+So our overall winner in the Sage 50 Antivirus Tests with good results on both Network and Local data was F-Prot.

 End of Document – v21.0.6 – 30/06/2015 – Copyright 2011-2019 Adept Computer Support Ltd.